rainlanguage/arb-bot/README.md

 ```bash
 yarn install
 ```
-If you have Nix installed on your machine you can tun the app on nix environment:
+If you have Nix installed on your machine you can run the app on nix environment:
 ```bash
 nix-shell
 ```